microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution02.md

     - Enter the FHIR Server/Service Client Audience/Resource (`https://azurehealthcareapis.com`)
     - Enter the FHIR Server/Service Client Tenant ID

-    Note: You should receive the following acknowledgement at the end of deployment.
+    **NOTE**: You should receive the following acknowledgement at the end of deployment.
     ```bash
     HL72FHIR Workflow Platform has successfully been deployed to group [ENVIRONMENTNAME] on Sun, Nov 1, 2020  2:37:59 PM
     Please note the following reference information for future use: